 The two most frequent causes of kidney failure are high blood pressure (hypertension) and diabetes.
-When kidneys fail, the result is end-stage renal disease (ESRD) a permanent condition which normal kidney function will not return.
+When kidneys fail, the result is an end-stage renal disease (ESRD) a permanent condition in which normal kidney function will not return.
 Over 26 million American adults suffer from chronic kidney (renal) disease which could advance to ESRD.

 Kidney failure linked to Type 1 Diabetes most often results in kidney transplantation and occasionally pancreas transplantation (link to tab) if the pancreas is no longer efficiently managing hormone levels.
 Patients undergoing both surgeries simultaneously have the best chance at a normal quality of life without dialysis or insulin injections.